djeada/Statistics-Notes/notes/spatial_statistics/kriging.md

 \gamma(0)=0.
 $$

-This example is small enough to calculate by hand.
+This example is small enough to work through by hand.

----

-### 4.1 Step 1: calculate distances among observations
+### calculate distances among observations

 The observation coordinates are